jzabroski/PracticalUsesForDocker/README.md

     **This command will fail the first time you run it.
 The failure message is not in red blood, so read carefully!**

     1. The error message is "_image operating system "windows" cannot be used on this platform_"
+        1. This error message is easy to fix.
+The default Docker Desktop is configured to run Linux Containers.
+        2. Go to your System Tray, find the little tiny Moby whale, right click, select "Switch to Windows containers"
+            1. For command line lovers, run:
+                ```powershell
+                & $Env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon
+                ```
+                As of this writing, running this twice will revert the switch.
+May change in the future if there are more OS container sub-systems supported!
     2. Knowing how long it takes to download your base image will help give you a sense of how long to expect it to take to spin up a container from scratch on a new machine.
     3. This download time might _also_ convince you to invest in a local Docker Registry or a Registry co-located with your applications.